Outdoor Warning Sirens

 Outdoor warning sirens are used to alert people who are outside to go indoors and seek shelter in a hazardous situation.

-CEMA operates sixty warning sirens located throughout the city, many at local fire houses.
+The City operates sixty warning sirens located throughout the city, many at local fire houses.
 The sirens are maintained and repaired through a partnership with the St. Louis City Street Department.
-The Outdoor Warning Siren is activated any time there is a TORNADO WARNING issued for the City of St. Louis.
-This is an OUTDOOR warning system and is meant to direct residents and visitors to go indoors during an emergency or threat of severe weather.
+The Outdoor Warning Siren system is activated in the City of St. Louis, any time there is a tornado warning or a severe thunderstorm warning that has been designated destructive by the National Weather Service.

 It is recommended that upon hearing the siren, you immediately seek shelter and refer to the local media or a NOAA weather radio for further information or updates.